-The Certificate III in Early Childhood Education and Care course is designed to ensure you learn the skills you need to begin your career in the childcare industry.
+The Certificate III in Early Childhood Education and Care course is designed to ensure you have the skills you need to begin your career in the childcare sector.
 It’s also an excellent option for experienced childcare professionals to formalise their experience with a nationally recognised and accredited qualification.

 During your childcare training, you will learn how to care for and interact with babies and children, ensuring their needs and interests are fulfilled.
 As part of your training, you’ll get practical experience that will help you develop the confidence to support young people with their developmental needs through play and learning experiences.

 As part of the Certificate III in Early Childhood Education and Care, you’ll also gain knowledge about how to ensure the health and safety of children in your care (including the application of first aid) and work effectively with families to provide the best care for their child.

 This Early Childhood Education and Care qualification will give you the skills you need to pursue roles like:

 - ✔ Family Day Care Worker

 - ✔ Childhood Educator

 - ✔ Childhood Educator Assistant

 - ✔ Mobile Assistant

 The CHC30113 Certificate III in Early Childhood Education and Care consists of 18 units – 15 core units and 3 electives.
 As a nationally recognised and nationally accredited course, the Certificate III in Early Childhood Education and Care is designed to give you a strong start to your journey as a childcare professional.